Akash-singh2684/stripe-checkout-fullstack/README.md

 2. **Add to Cart**
    - User clicks "Add to Cart" on products
-   - Cart icon updates with item count
+   - Cart indicator updates with item count

 3. **Cart Management**
    - User navigates to cart page